Social Media Benchmark Report 2026: Rates, Reach, and Growth by Platform

 What is a good engagement rate on social media in 2026?

-It depends entirely on the platform.
-On TikTok, anything above 5% is strong.
-On Instagram, above 1% is good for most accounts.
-On Facebook, above 0.25% beats the median.
-LinkedIn is the outlier — document carousels regularly hit 5–7%.
+It depends entirely on the platform and methodology.
+On TikTok, anything above 5% is strong (median is 3.70% per Social Insider).
+On Instagram, above 1% is good (median 0.48%).
+On Facebook, above 0.25% beats the median of 0.15%.
+LinkedIn is the outlier — document carousels regularly hit 6.6–7%, and the platform median jumped to 4.7% in Q1 2026.
 Always compare against platform-specific benchmarks and account size, not a universal "good" number.

 Why is my engagement rate dropping even though I'm posting more?